dathere/covid19-time-series-utilities/covid19-refine/README.md

 ` ./covid19-refine.sh`

 4. Slice and dice the data using Postgres/Timescale!
-Note these hypertables/continuous aggregates:
+Note these tables/hypertables/continuous aggregates:

   - `covid19_loclookup`
      we assign a `loc_id` to help with joins.
-We also enrich the data with continent, and for the US - locality, county and state for additional aggregrations.
+We also enrich the data with continent, and for the US - locality, county and state for additional aggregrations ([sample](workdir/location-lookup/location-lookup.csv)).

 ```SQL
 		CREATE TABLE IF NOT EXISTS covid19_loclookup (